eltimn/todo-plus/README.md

 ## Note

 If you run `go mod tidy` be sure to also run `templ generate` as tidy will remove the entry for a-h/templ.
 And then run `gomod2nix`.
+See `tidy` task in the Taskfile.

 ## Todo